-- 1. Haida Gwaii: 2-3 to 2-19 (part of 2 East) and 2-31 to 2-37 (part of 2 West).
+- 1. Haida Gwaii: Closed

 - 2. Prince Rupert: PFMA 3, 4, and 5

-- 3. West Coast Vancouver Island: 23, 24 and 25
+- 3. West Coast Vancouver Island: Closed

 - 4. Strait of Georgia: PFMA 14 to 18

 - 5. Central Coast: 6,7,8

 Actual open areas for each fishery will be subject to in season decisions and opened by Variation Order.
 Potential fishing areas will be subject to the permanent area closures detailed in the following section.